vmware-archive/concourse-pipeline-samples/concourse-pipeline-hacks/docker-images-from-s3/README.md

 Because of that, it is easier to first export a `rootfs` directory and `metadata.json` file for a Docker image directly from a Concourse pipeline that has access to Docker Hub, and then save/tar the exported files into the S3 repository.

-See sample [`Pakacage-Docker-Images`](package-docker-images.yml) that produces the `rootfs` files for an ubuntu image in the right format and saves the produced tar file into an S3 bucket.
+See sample [`Pakacage-Docker-Images`](package-docker-images.yml), which produces and packages the `rootfs` files for an ubuntu image and saves it into an S3 bucket.